aniuska/DataScience/Viz-D3/readme.md

 to different spatial scales of the results.
 This tool also provides effective information delivery to researchers and policy makers who are interested in microsimulation and modelling of populations.

-Further details of the coding of tool can be found at https://github.com/aniuska/Visualisation-spenser
+Further details of tool can be found at https://github.com/aniuska/Visualisation-spenser